Ecwid/ecwid-api-docs/includes/_orders.md

 ## Upload item option file

 Using this method, you can attach a file to an order item (implying that the order item has a 'file upload' option).
 Request parameters specify which order, item and option should be updated.
 Request body is the file itself (binary data).
+Maximum allowed file size is 100Mb.

 > Request example